TaherehFarrokhi/TotallyMoney/README.md

 Clone the repository in Visual Studio or Jetbrains Rider and start developing.

 ## Future Improvement
-- Enable the schedule.csv file from commandline
+- Enable getting the schedule.csv file from commandline
 - Enable the whole input operations from commandline
 - Enable multiple types of subscription for each customer
 - Better design on input validation.